timfornell/RogueLikeTypeScript/README.md

 After this, the constructor of the <code>Engine</code> class is modified to include the setup that was previously done in 'DOMContentLoadeed'.
 That concludes the refactoring.
 Now the server should display the message 'Hello World!' again.

+### Adding the player character
+A new class is created <code>Player</code> that will be in charge of handling everything related to the player (except for drawing it on the displa).
+At the moment, it it very minimalistic and only contains the *x* and *y* position.

 ## Graphical assets
 https://kenney.nl/assets/tiny-dungeon